The Xometry app works best with JavaScript enabled!

 Consideration

 Xometry offers both domestic (USA) and international molding options.
-US-based molding is typically the quickest, while international prototype tooling will be the most economical at the expense of additional lead time.
+International manufacturing will be the most economical.

 Injection Molding FAQ